-But another federal law enforcement official cast doubt on the report, suggesting that the pictures were not good enough to tell even how many people were in the truck.
+But another federal law enforcement official cast doubt on the report, suggesting the pictures weren't good enough to tell even how many people were in the truck.

-The government says McVeigh, a native of Pendleton, N.Y., drove to Oklahoma City in the truck, parked it in front of the federal building and made his getaway in a yellow Mercury Marquis.
-But prosecutors have given no indication that Nichols was also in Oklahoma City on the day of the bombing.
+The government says McVeigh drove to Oklahoma City in the truck, parked it in front of the federal building and made his getaway in a yellow Mercury Marquis.
+But prosecutors have given no indication that Nichols was also in Oklahoma City the day of the bombing.